intmus/inttheory19-20/_11-further-part-writing/c1-voiceleadingsecond.md

 w:C:I I6/4 V I I I6/4 V7 I I IV I6/4 V{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

+## Conclusions

-**Cadential 6/4 chords are often used to correct part-writing difficulties in apparoaching the V chord.
+Cadential 6/4 progressions are often used to correct part-writing errors in approaching the V chord.
 Look at the third progression that you just harmonized.
-If the cadential 6/4 were removed, it would create parallel perfect 5ths between the soprano and bass.**
+If the cadential 6/4 were removed, it would create parallel perfect 5ths between the soprano and bass.

-**Some theory methods teach that a cadential 6/4 should not be labeled as a I<sup>6/4</sup>; instead, they label it as a V<sup>6/4 - 5/3</sup>.
-The reasoning behind this is twofold:**
+Some theory methods teach that a cadential 6/4 should not be labeled as a I<sup>6/4</sup>; instead, they label it as a V<sup>6/4 - 5/3</sup>.
+The reasoning behind this is twofold:
 - The I chord does not have a tonic function.
-- The cadential 6/4 often strongly resembles a 4-3 suspension and a 6-5 suspension occurring at the same time.
+- The cadential 6/4 chord resembles a 4-3 suspension and a 6-5 suspension occurring at the same time.

-**These are both certainly good reasons and enforce an understanding of the true nature of the cadential 6/4.
-I prefer to label it as a I<sup>6/4</sup> chord, however, because:**
+These reasons enforce an understanding of the true nature of the cadential 6/4.
+I prefer to label it as a I<sup>6/4</sup> chord, however, because:
 - We do not create special usage cases in our Roman numeral system for any other chord.
 It creates an unnecessary exception for students to learn and often confuses students on the difference between inversion figures and true figured bass.
-- By having two different chords labeled as a V<sup>6/4</sup>, it is easy for beginning theorits to confuse a cadential 6/4 with an actual V<sup>6/4</sup>, a chord that occurs regularly as a passing chord.
+- By having two different chords labeled as a V<sup>6/4</sup>, it is easy for students to confuse a cadential 6/4 with an actual V<sup>6/4</sup>, a chord that occurs regularly as a passing chord.
 (Read more on this below under the *passing 6/4* section.)
 - When looking at an analysis, we are required to understand that all 6/4 chords function in one of the four alternate categories (i.e. passing, cadential, passing, and arpeggiated), but we do not create special Roman numeral cases for the other three.
 Students are more than capable of learning the other three usages of second inversion chords, and they can remember that a I<sup>6/4</sup> followed by a root-position V or V<sup>7</sup> chord is a cadential 6/4 and has a dominant function.

 ## Passing 6/4s - function over form (Part 4)

-**Passing chords are the second standard usage for second-inversion chords,and they function identically to the description of how first- and third- inversion chords are used as passing chords -- a second-inversion chord inserted between two other chords to create a bass line with stepwise motion. *Passing* is a function that replaces a chord's standard function (i.e. tonic, dominant,and predominant), and instead extends the function of the chords on either side.
-Harmonize the following example of a passing 6/4.**
+Passing chords are the second alternate function for second-inversion chords, and they function identically to the description of how first- and third-inversion chords are used as passing chords--a chord inserted between two other chords to create a bass line with stepwise motion.
+As before, *passing* is a function that replaces a chord's primary function, and instead extends the function of the chords on either side.
+Harmonize the following example of a passing 6/4.

 {% capture ex2 %}X:2
 T:Passing 6/4 chords